 Ph.D.
 Art History, The Graduate Center, CUNY

-She is currently developing a book series dedicated to new scholarships on modern and contemporary art, artists’ writings and archives, as well as translations of original texts into English.
-In this framework, she is currently preparing a book on the Sociological Art Collective (co-edited with Maud Jacquin).
+Stéphanie is currently launching a book series called “Anachronies,” which is dedicated to new scholarships on modern and contemporary art, artists’ writings and archives, as well as translations of original texts into English.

 In addition to Sotheby’s Institute, Stéphanie teaches Art History at The Cooper Union in New York.
 She is also a regular speaker, as Gallery Educator, at the Solomon R. Guggenheim Museum (Adult and Mind’s Eye Programs) and, as expert in modern and contemporary French and European art, in France and in Europe with Smithsonian Journeys.